duckdblabs/db-benchmark/README.md

 # Updating the benchmark.

+The benchmark will now be updated upon request.
+A request can be made by creating a PR with a combination of the following.

+The PR *must* include
-The benchmark will now be updated with PR requests.
-To publish new results for a solution(s), you can open a PR with changes to solutions scripts or VERSION files, with updates to the time.csv and log.csv files of a run on a c6id.metal machine.
+- updates to the time.csv and log.csv files of a run on a c6id.metal machine.

+The PR must include one of the following
+- changes to the solution VERSION file.
+- changes to the solution scripts.
+Either loading the data differently or changing some internal settings for the solution.

 To facilitate creating an instance identical to the one with the current results, the script `_utils/format_and_mount.sh`  was created.
 The script does the following
 1. Formats and mounts an nvme drive so that solutions have access to instance storage
 2. Creates a new directory `db-benchmark-metal` on the nvme drive.
 This directory is a clone of the repository

 Once the `db-benchmark-metal` directory is created, you will need to
 1. Create or generate all the datasets.
 The benchmark will not be updated if only a subset of datasets are tested.
-2. Install the solutions you wish to have updated
+2. Install the solutions you wish to have updated.
+The {{solution}}/setup-{{solution}}.sh should have everything you need
 3. Update the solution(s) groupby or join scripts with any desired changes
-4. Run the benchmark on your solution
+4. Benchmark on your solution against all datasets.
 5. Generate the report to see how the results compare to other solutions
-6. Create your PR! (make sure the new time.csv and logs.csv files are included!)
+6. Create your PR!
+The time.csv and logs.csv files should be included, the report (which is in the `public` directory) does not need to be included.

-The PR will then be reviewed by the DuckDBLabs team where we will run the benchmark ourselves to validate the new results.
-If there aren't any questions, we will merge your PR and publish a new report!
+The PR will then be reviewed by the DuckDBLabs team where we will run the benchmark again ourselves to validate the new results.
+If there aren't any questions, we will merge the PR and publish a new report!

 # Example environment